 People are just great; the more the merrier, right?
-Individually, yes, but here I’m specifically talking about too many people in one place and the detrimental affect it has on nature, natural resources, and other people.
+Individually, yes, but here I’m specifically talking about too many people in one place and the detrimental affect it has on nature, peace of mind, and peace of mind.

 This gradual stifling was only the beginning.
 Going anywhere during normal business hours is now a rat-race; countless hours are spent each week stuck in traffic or lines.
 Items needed the store are frequently sold out, roads are full of dangerous, raging drivers, and the cost of living is skyrocketing thanks to supply and demand (demand from TMP).
 Meanwhile, over-priced store food is grown in nutrient-depleted soils, water is infused with toxins, and the air is brown.

 The effects of TMP gets worse over time.
 When there are too many people, the individual is valued less; a simple law of nature.
 For example, if you step on a bug, you might feel bad about destroying a miracle of creation.
 But if the ground is carpeted with the same bug, thousands of them, you feel no remorse as you gas them all with Raid.